About Digital Assets and Their Regulatory Framework

 How Is the Tax Paid?

-In the case of achieving a capital gain from digital assets, the natural person who realized the capital gain is obliged to submit a tax application no later than 120 days after the end of the quarter in which the income was realized.
+In the case of achieving a capital gain from digital assets, the natural person who earned the capital gain is obliged to submit a tax application no later than 120 days after the end of the quarter in which the income was realized.
 In other words, if the owner of a cryptocurrency earns income by exchanging cryptocurrency for money or one cryptocurrency for another, the person who thus made a capital gain must file a tax application within 120 days from the end of that quarter.

-The tax on capital gains is ultimately determined by the decision of the competent Tax Authority, based on the information contained in the tax application, as well as based on other information available to the Tax Authority.
+The tax on capital gains is ultimately determined by the decision of the competent tax authority, based on the information contained in the tax application, as well as based on other information available to the tax authority.
 A tax application must be filed both in the case of a realized capital gain and in the case that a capital loss occurred.
-After submitting the tax application, the Tax Authority issues a decision giving the taxpayer 15 days to pay the tax determined in the decision.
-If the taxpayer does not submit a tax application, there is a risk that the tax liability will be determined by the Tax Authority based on the data it has at its disposal.
-This could often lead to the Tax Authority determining the tax at its discretion.
+After submitting the tax application, the tax authority issues a decision giving the taxpayer 15 days to pay the tax determined in the decision.
+If the taxpayer does not submit a tax application, there is a risk that the tax liability will be determined by the tax authority based on the data it has at its disposal.
+This could often lead to the tax authority determining the tax at its discretion.